-I am a Maori from New Zealand, or at least I have a diluted amount of blood ties as there are no full blooded Maoris left in the world.
+I am a Maori from New Zealand, or at least I have a diluted amount of blood ties, as there are no full-blooded Maoris left in the world.
 But the culture is still alive and well in the land of Hobbits and Middle Earth of New Zealand, or “The Land of the Long White Cloud” as many New Zealanders know it to be.
 Its culture is steeped in its own unique significances and rituals, particularly when it comes to the birth of a child(ren), and very similar to the Hawaiians and the Pacific Islanders.

 Though I live in Australia now (and am married to an Australian) and I wanted to honour my culture and heritage after the twins were born.
 Within the Maori culture, procreation is viewed as a ‘circle of life’ concept and part of that regeneration of life is to help other things to grow, or to give back to Mother Earth as she has given to us.
 It is our reciprocity and connection to the land that has given us life to survive and flourish.

 These days we honour that connection by burying the placenta and the umbilical cord underneath a tree.
 A symbol of the children’s own journeys to come within the world.
 They will need water and nourishment to thrive and grow, just as their birth tree will too.
 We are literally putting ‘roots’ into the ground.
-The birth tree is also planted in a place that has significant meaning for the family as well.
+The placenta tree of life birth tree is also planted in a place that has significant meaning for the family as well.

 The Maori people see the placenta and cord as just as important as the baby itself.
 They believe that without the placenta, the baby would cease to exist and that it gives life through its nutrients to help the baby grow and flourish.
 The cord is revered for its connection between the two.